n4n0byt3/software-design-architecture-assignment/game/README.md

-## **Simple Frustration – Console Simulation**
+## **Simple Frustration Game - Software Design and Architecture report**

 ---

 ## 1. Introduction

-This project is a **Simple Frustration** board game that is console-based.
-I have implemented it in Java 25 using **Clean Architecture (Ports and Adapters)** and **object-oriented design principles and patterns** taught throughout the Software Design and Architecture module.
+This system is an entirely console-based simulation of a simple **Frustration Board Game** implemented in Java 25 using **Clean Architecture**, also known as **Ports and Adapters** using the object-oriented principles, patterns and techniques taught throughout the module.

-The primary focus of the project was not only the production a working game, but to **demonstrate the ability to design high-quality software** using the concepts and techniques introduced and taught throughout the module.
+The primary focus of the project was not only the production of a working game, but to **demonstrate the ability to design high-quality software** using the concepts and techniques introduced and taught throughout the module.
 Therefore, design quality, extensibility, and architectural correctness were prioritised over minimising code size or complexity.

-In particular, the project mainly centres around:

-- clear and enforced separation of concerns
-- adherence to all SOLID principles
-- justified and appropriate usages of various design patterns
-- testability and maintainability of the system
-- extensibility for future changes/requirements
-- well-defined and rigorously enforced architectural boundaries

 This document **critically evaluates** the architectural and design decisions made, diving into what techniques were used, why they were chosen,